 Ordered lists (numbered), unordered lists (bullets) and description lists (defined terms) are all supported, and syntax generally follows HTML.
 Lists usually live within a paragraph (

 <p>), though there are limited exceptions.
 Their structure is given by the

 <dl> tags (respectively).
 These can specify a variety of options for the labels via attributes, as described in Section 6.8.

 List items, for any of the three types, are delimited with the

 <li> tag.
 What is different from HTML is that the contents of a list item may be structured, with paragraphs (

 <p>) being the most likely.
 So to nest lists you begin a paragraph in a list item of the outer list, then begin the inner list within that paragraph.
-But a simple list item may be authored as mixed-content, much like a sentence elsewhere.
-For a description list, the list item should contain a
+But a simple list item may be authored just like you were authoring within a paragraph, much like writing sentences elsewhere.
+For a description list, the list item must contain a